-The appointment may be to a permanent or temporary position in the Civil Service.
-The probationary contract for a permanent position will be for a period of one year from the date specified on the contract.
-The contract for a temporary position will be for a period specified in the contract.
+The appointment from this competition is to a permanent position on a probationary contract in the Civil Service.
+The probationary contract for this permanent position will be for a period of one year from the date specified on the contract.